 The sports betting software does the calculations for you.
 It keeps up with your clients and their bets so you don’t have to worry about someone to help keep you organized.

 5. There’s Less Footwork

-Overall, having the ability to use sports betting software means that you have less work to do as the bookie.
+Overall, having the ability to use sports betting software means that you have less work to do as a bookie.
 This means you have more time to grow your business (or relax!)

 6. You Make More Money